HEKPYTO/ECHECS/README.md

 LICHESS_DB_PATH=path/to/file.pgn.zst mix test --include integration test/integration/lichess_db_test.exs
 ```

-*Current Benchmark:* ~254s for 1,000,000 games (~3,924 games/sec).

 ## Docker Support

 Deploy or test in a consistent environment using the provided Docker image.
+The image automatically pre-generates the magic bitboard cache for faster startup.

 ```bash
 # Build